Profiling Workflow Overview

 5. Collect Profiling Snapshot and Compare Results

 At this step, you perform profiling one more time and compare results with the previous run.
-In case of Performance Viewer, a special comparing functionality can be used.
+In case of Performance Viewer, a special comparison functionality can be used.